Business Trading Company: Projects

 The Landmark Shopping Mall, built in 2000, and the Villaggio Shopping Mall, built in 2006, are the company's two most prominent retail complexes, that have had an impact on Qatar's development.
-The Landmark Shopping Mall is recognized for its innovation in the region in combining shopping and leisure, while the Villaggio Shopping Mall was focused on bringing luxury brands to the region.
+The Landmark Shopping Mall is recognized for its innovation in the region in combining shopping and leisure, while K9 the Villaggio Shopping Mall was focused on bringing luxury brands to the region.

 The company also plays a large role in the development of real estate projects in Qatar, focusing its efforts on residential, commercial, and luxury hotel projects.
 BTC has aimed to expand its efforts beyond Qatar, and develop its projects in other countries in the GCC.

-BTC boasts itself on its connections in the State of Qatar and in the Gulf region.
-It has partnered with JW Marriot to develop hotels in both Doha and Bahrain, and has joint ventures with Azadea Group, Remza-BTC, Rash Fashion, Jawad, and Cineco on its retail projects.
-BTC has established itself as a successful player in Qatar and the Gulf States with a reputation as a multi-million riyal holding and investment company.
+BTC is able to secure connections in the State of Qatar and in the Gulf region.
+It has partnered with JW Marriot to build hotels in both Doha and Bahrain, and has joint ventures with Azadea Group, Remza-BTC, Rash Fashion, Jawad, and Cineco on its retail projects.
+BTC has become a successful player in Qatar and the Gulf States with a reputation as a multi-million riyal holding and investment company.